luapower/luapower-all/ui.md

   * simple selectors: `'tag1 tag2'` -- in CSS: `.tag1.tag2`
   * parent-child selectors: `'tag1 > tag2'` -- in CSS: `tag1 tag2`

+Selector objects can be created with `ui:selector(select_text)`.
+It's not normally necessary to create them explicitly (they are created automatically in places where a selector is expected), but they have additional methods:

+  * `sel:filter(func)` -- add a filter function `f(elem) -> true|false`
+  to the selector, to further filter the selected results; multiple filters can be added and they will be applied in order.
+  * `sel:selects(elem) -> true|false` -- test a selector against an element.

 #### Styles

 Styles can be added with `ui:style(selector, attr_values)` which adds them